Last updated: May 4, 2026

-Bottom Line: Yes, sometimes you can get paid to care for an elderly parent, but the money usually comes from Medicaid home-care programs, a few large state programs, the VA caregiver program, or short-term paid family leave.
-Medicare is usually not the answer for long-term daily caregiving.
+Bottom line: Yes, sometimes you can get paid to care for an elderly parent.
+The main path is usually a Medicaid home-care program that allows family caregivers.
+Other paths may include a state program, the VA caregiver program, or short-term paid family leave.
+Medicare usually does not pay a family member for long-term daily care.

 Emergency help now

-- If you believe there is abuse, neglect, or exploitation, contact Adult Protective Services right away through your local agency or the Eldercare Locator at 1-800-677-1116.
+- If you believe there is abuse, neglect, or exploitation, contact Adult Protective Services right away.
+Your local aging office can help you find the right number.

-- If the crisis is that there is no caregiver available today, call your local Area Agency on Aging or Aging and Disability Resource Center through the Eldercare Locator at 1-800-677-1116 and ask for emergency respite or urgent in-home support options.
+- If the crisis is that there is no caregiver available today, call your local Area Agency on Aging or Aging and Disability Resource Center and ask for emergency respite or urgent in-home support options.

 What paid family caregiving assistance for seniors actually looks like

 Start here first: Check Medicaid before you quit your job or assume you must pay out of pocket.
-For most families, the main path to real caregiver pay is a Medicaid home-care program that lets the older adult choose their own worker.
+For most families, the main path to real caregiver pay is a home-care program that lets the older adult choose their own worker.
+The federal Medicaid page for self-directed services explains that the person getting care, or their representative, may have decision-making authority over some services and workers.

 These programs often use terms like self-directed, consumer-directed, or participant-directed.
-All three usually mean the same basic thing: the older adult, or someone legally allowed to act for them, can choose who provides care.
-That worker may be an adult child, another relative, a friend, or sometimes a spouse, depending on the state and the exact program.
+The words differ by state.
+The basic idea is the same: the older adult, or someone legally allowed to act for them, may choose who provides care.
+That worker may be an adult child, another relative, a friend, or sometimes a spouse.
+Spouse rules are very different by state and by program.

 The care itself is usually in-home personal care.
-That means help with bathing, dressing, toileting, walking, meal help, transfers, medication reminders, and supervision.
+That means help with bathing, dressing, toileting, walking, meals, transfers, medication reminders, and supervision.
 These are often called activities of daily living, or ADLs.
 If your parent mainly needs this kind of help, Medicaid is far more relevant than Medicare.
-Medicare does not cover most long-term personal care, and even Medicare home health is limited and usually tied to skilled care.
+Medicare long-term care coverage does not include most long-term personal care.
+Medicare home health is limited and must meet skilled-care rules.

 Quick facts